Columbia Divorce Lawyer

 In many states, marriage dissolution is a relatively streamlined process.
 But in Maryland, there is an underlying assumption that it’s still possible to save the marriage after a spouse files for divorce.
 So, this family law process is rather cumbersome.
 Some 2015 amendments streamlined the process a little, but not much.
 Furthermore, in all states, many divorces involve very complex financial and emotional issues.

-At the Law Offices of Todd K. Mohink, our Columbia divorce lawyers make divorce as simple as possible.
+At the Law Offices of Todd K. Mohink, PA, our Columbia divorce lawyers make divorce as simple as possible.
 After a comprehensive consultation, we thoroughly review all your legal options.
 Afterwards, working together, we develop a plan of action.
 Then, we put that plan into immediate action, beginning with the temporary hearing.
 All the way through the process, we fight for your legal and financial rights.

 A few states, including Maryland, recognize both limited and absolute divorces.
 Procedurally, they are rather similar.
 But in other ways, they are significantly different.

-Absolute divorce permanently dissolves the marriage.
 Parties may obtain no-fault divorces after a six or twelve-month waiting period.
-To expedite the process, a spouse may claim martial fault, such as:
+The 12-month waiting period is mandatory unless one of the following listed at-fault reasons can be proven.
+To expedite the divorce process, a spouse may claim martial fault, such as:

 Every case is different.
 Moreover, most divorce cases settle out of court, and that settlement may occur at any time.
 But for the most part, most marriage dissolution cases follow the same outline.